 2. No amplified music is allowed outside of the building.

 3. Renters must strictly follow all state and city alcohol laws.
-The serving or consumption of hard liquor is prohibited without buying a city liquor license.
-You may bring and serve wine and beer at your event, but you cannot sell wine or beer, or sell cups for it to be served in, without buying a city liquor license.
-You cannot allow people at your event to become intoxicated, and you cannot serve beer, wine or other liquor to minors or intoxicated persons.
+The serving or consumption of hard liquor is prohibited.
+You may bring and serve wine and beer at your event, but you cannot sell wine or beer, or sell cups for it to be served in.
+You cannot allow people at your event to become intoxicated, and you cannot serve beer or wine to minors or intoxicated persons.
 You cannot allow people at your event to consume alcoholic beverages outside of the building.

 4. Your event must be over and your guests gone by 11:00 p.m. on Fridays and Saturdays, or by 10:00 p.m. on Sundays through Thursdays.
 Your clean-up work must be finished by midnight on Fridays and Saturdays, and by 11:00 on Sundays through Thursdays.